Fjard

 A fjard (fjärd, [ˈfjæːɖ]) is a large open space of water between groups of islands or mainland in archipelagos.
-Fjards can be found along sea coasts, in freshwater lakes or rivers.
-Fjard and fjord were originally the same word with the general meaning of sailable waterway.
+Fjards can be found along sea coasts, in freshwater lakes or in rivers.
+Fjard and fjord were originally the same word, and they generally meant sailable waterway.
 In Scandinavia, fjords dominate along the North Sea coast while fjards dominate the Baltic Sea coast.

 Fjards vs. fjords vs. förden vs. rias

 Although fjards and fjords are similar in that they are a glacially-formed topography, they still differ in some key ways: